-The corresponding IRAS spectra for 0.67 and 1.5 ML HCOOH dosed at 90 K and annealed 600 s at 160 K are shown in Figure S8b of the Supporting Information.
-The spectra in both annealed samples look simpler than the sample dosed at 90K and rather similar, both having a contribution of the MD and BD forms.

 The computed structure for the mixed MD-BD overlayer in the STM image of Figure 7f is shown in Figure 8b.
 The overlayer is composed of alternating dissociatively-bound BD and molecularly-bound MD species on Ti5c sites with an overall coverage 0.67 ML.
 The decrease in the binding energy resulting from the increased coverage on the stoichiometric surface is small, from -1.39 to -1.32 eV/FA.
 This suggests that increasing coverage by forming such a mixed layer is preferred over adding FA molecules into the second layer.
 The adsorption energy of analogous structure (not shown) where both MD and BD species are deprotonated on the stoichiometric surface is -1.28 eV/FA.
 This is only slightly less favorable as compared to -1.32 eV/FA for the MD is molecular.

 An alternative 0.67 ML structure that builds on the saturation BD layer (Figure 8a) is shown in Figure 8c.
 Here, two additional FAs are hydrogen-bonded to surface O2c sites.
 While the adsorption energy of -1.25 eV/FA is slightly less favorable, this structure allows for further coverage increase up to 0.75 ML.
 These results suggest that different configurations may be present on the surface.
 Although not observed experimentally, even higher coverage is in principle possible when all FA molecules are bound as MD species (Figure 8d).
 The computed adsorption energy for this configuration is -1.26 eV/FA, indicating that it is quite favorable.